All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Significant food preoccupation or "food noise" that drives their binge eating

-• Binge eating that has not resolved with CBT and first-line medication
+• Binge eating that hasn't resolved with CBT and first-line medication

 • A strong craving-driven pattern of binge eating rather than primarily emotional eating

-Patients whose binge eating is primarily driven by emotional distress, trauma, or interpersonal conflict may see less benefit from appetite-focused medication alone and should ensure robust psychological support is in place. comprehensive BED treatment
+Patients whose binge eating is primarily driven by emotional distress, trauma, or interpersonal conflict may see less benefit from appetite-focused medication alone and should ensure strong psychological support is in place. thorough BED treatment

 How to Talk to Your Doctor